Paper airplane icon

 A guide to transport in Albania: Its not impossible but it is an experience!, bogove, berat, hitchhike, hitch hike, hitchhiking, is it safe, what do I do, public transport, taxi, scam, help, how to get around Albania, backpacking in albania, tirana, skhoder, berat, furgon, mini bus, timetable, local bus, cost, price, how to, sights from the window, village, real life, off the beaten track, off the beaten path, europe, eastern europe.

-There is no science to hitchhiking, it is just a game of chance.
-But make sure you position yourself in a safe place where you are not in a blind spot or on a corner and also where you can back off the road or get back to somewhere crowded if needs be.
+Make sure you position yourself in a safe place where you are not in a blind spot or on a corner and also where you can back off the road or get back to somewhere crowded if needs be.

-When you are in the car try to get to know the kind folks to picked you up.
+When you are in the car try to get to know the kind folks who picked you up.
 Not everyone in Albania speaks good English but they will give it a good go!
 Also, above all else make sure to listen to your instincts and if a lift doesn’t feel right then just let them go!

 A guide to transport in Albania: Its not impossible but it is an experience!, bogove, berat, hitchhike, hitch hike, hitchhiking, is it safe, what do I do, public transport, taxi, scam, help, how to get around Albania, backpacking in albania, tirana, skhoder, berat, furgon, mini bus, timetable, local bus, cost, price, how to, sights from the window, village, real life, off the beaten track, off the beaten path, europe, eastern europe.

-Safety Wing Travel Insurance
+SafetyWing Travel Insurance

-Be flexible and don’t plan too much ahead.
-Getting around Albania on public transport is easily doable and we managed to get to some amazing places all over the country that way.
-But you do have to be patient, open minded and not too fussed about time.
-If you approach it in a relaxed and fun way then you will have a great time on the unique and chaotic Albanian transport system!!
-Good luck!
+But you do have to be patient, open-minded and not too fussed about time.
+If you approach it in a relaxed and fun way then you’ll have a great time on the unique and chaotic Albanian transport system!!

 Powered by 12Go system